 SimScale is a 100% cloud-based CAE software for cleanroom design simulation that lets you test, validate, and optimize your designs with computational fluid dynamics.

-Cleanrooms are required for activities performed under a controlled environment and containing a low level of pollutants, such as pharmaceutical research and semiconductor manufacturing.
+Well-designed cleanroom facilities are necessary for activities performed under a controlled environment with a low level of pollutants—a critical requirement for many manufacturing, pharmaceutical, and scientific research applications.
 One way to ensure a proper cleanroom design is through engineering simulation, especially computational fluid dynamics.
 Depending on the application, contaminating particles are often found in cleanrooms, and if not designed properly, could have negative effects on the product and those inside the lab.
-One cost-effective way to ensure contamination control is through SimScale’s CFD analysis solution.
+A cost-effective way to ensure contamination control is through SimScale’s CFD analysis solution.

-Cleanrooms can use up to 50 times more energy than non-classified areas, which can get expensive.
+Cleanrooms can use up to 50 times more energy than non-classified areas, and this can get expensive.
 With high regulatory standards, optimizing energy efficiency is not only necessary but can have added financial benefits.
-Using simulation software as part of the design process, design engineers can evaluate their design performance, optimize airflow and air change effectiveness, decrease the risk of contamination, and increase energy efficiency.
+Using simulation software as part of the design process, engineers can evaluate their design performance, optimize airflow and air change effectiveness, decrease the risk of contamination, and increase energy efficiency.

 Air Change Effectiveness